hcsolakoglu/system-prompt-manager-ai-studio/README.md

 - Background handles keyboard shortcuts and context menu
 - Content script inserts into the System instructions textarea (selectors tuned from live DOM)

+## Disclaimer

+Not affiliated with or endorsed by Google.
+Do not use Google/AI Studio logos in the extension, store listing, or any promotional material.
+"Google" and "Google AI Studio" are trademarks of Google LLC; names are used only to indicate compatibility.

+## Privacy

+This extension does not collect, transmit, sell, or share any personal information.
+Your data stays in your browser via Chrome storage.
+See the full policy in [PRIVACY.md](./PRIVACY.md).

 ## Development

 1. Install deps